tomwhartung/jmws_protostar_tomh_idMyGadget/README.md

 ## Dependencies
 To function properly, this code requires installation of code in other reqpos.

+### TODO:
+Look into using Joomla Composer to manage these dependencies.

 ### Required: jmws_idMyGadget_for_joomla
 For this template to work properly, the jmws_idMyGadget_for_joomla must be installed.